Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 ---
 Title: "Create a URL Using Slugs"
-Description: "Step-by-Step guide on creating a slug with URL ."
+Description: "Step-by-Step guide on creating a slug with URL."
 DatePublished: "2023-07-10"
 Categories:
   - "web-development"